chorankates/log4r-sequel/README.md

 # log4r-sequel
-Log4r outputter to a Sequel database
+Log4r outputter to a Sequel database handle